opensearch-project/sql/docs/dev/Pagination.md

 - If SQL query limit is less than `fetch_size`, no cursor context will be open and all results will be fetched in first page.
 - Negative or non-numeric values of `fetch_size` will throw `400` exception.
 - If `cursor` is given as JSON field in request, other fields like `fetch_size` , `query`, `filter`, `parameters` will be ignored.
-- Like Elasticsearch’s scroll, SQL plugin may keep state in Elasticsearch to support the cursor.
-Unlike scroll, receiving the last page is enough to guarantee that the Elasticsearch state is cleared.
+- Like Elasticsearch’s scroll, SQL plugin may keep state in OpenSearch to support the cursor.
+Unlike scroll, receiving the last page is enough to guarantee that the OpenSearch state is cleared.
 - Multiple invocations of clearing the cursor, will succeed.
 - Using the cursor after context is expired will throw error.

 ### 4.3 Settings:
-When Elasticsearch bootstraps, SQL plugin will register a few settings in Elasticsearch cluster settings.
+When OpenSearch bootstraps, SQL plugin will register a few settings in OpenSearch cluster settings.
 Most of the settings are able to change dynamically so you can control the behavior of SQL plugin without need to bounce your cluster.
 For cursors we will be exposing the following settings: